Major Groups > Gilled Mushrooms > Pale-Spored > Marasmius > Marasmius felix

 Gills: Attached to the stem, often by means of a collar that may or may not completely encircle the stem; distant; whitish or faintly pinkish.

-Stem: 10-85 mm long; less than 1 mm thick; equal; dry; wiry; sometimes slightly hairy; inserted directly into the leaf; translucent near apex, brownish below; occasionally branched.
+Stem: 10-85 mm long; less than 1 mm thick; equal; dry; wiry; sometimes slightly hairy; inserted directly into the leaf; translucent near apex, brownish to blackish brown below; occasionally branched.

 Flesh: Thin; insubstantial.